Kevin Carroll (actor)

-Kevin Carroll (born 6 September 1969) is an American actor, best known for his roles as Calvin in the 2002 crime drama Paid in Full and John Murphy in the HBO television series, The Leftovers.
-He also played a role as Alton Williams, father of Flanking Saint in the Snowfall (TV series), he also appeared in The Walking Dead (TV series) Season 10.
+Kevin Carroll (born September 6, 1969) is an American actor, best known for his roles as Calvin in the 2002 crime drama film Paid in Full, John Murphy in the HBO television series The Leftovers, and Sheriff Bechir Clemmons in the Apple TV series Widow's Bay.
+He also played a role as Alton Williams in the FX series Snowfall, and appeared as the character Virgil in seasons 10 and 11 of the AMC series The Walking Dead.